sssb1008/Getting-and-Cleaning-Data---Course-Project/README.md

 Includes binding the data into a single data set and applying relevant labels to the data

 IV.
-Coded run_analysis.R to perform the main task of the project.
+Coded run_analysis.R to perform the task of producing a tidy dataset.

-used gsub to add decriptive labels for the data.
+used gsub to clean up the data labels and add decriptive labels for the data.

 V. The output of the IV above is called tidy_Data.txt, and uploaded in the course project's form.